vvolhejn/neural_network_smoothness/README.md

 The repo is organized into the following directories:

-- `smooth`: code for running experiments
+- `smooth`: Python package for running experiments
-- `thesis_data`: data from experiments which ended up being used in the thesis, along with configuration YAML files which can be used to reproduce the experiments.
+- `thesis_data`: data from experiments which appear in the thesis, along with configuration YAML files which can be used to reproduce the experiments.
 - `thesis_notebooks`: simple Jupyter notebooks which calculate the reported results from data in `thesis_data`

-The remaining directories are not meant for external use:
+The remaining directories were used during the exploratory phase of the work and have not been cleaned up.
+Thus, they are not meant for external use.
-- `configs`: "dirty" configuration YAML files used to run experiments

 - `notebooks`: "dirty" Jupyter notebooks used for analyzing experimental results.
-These have not been cleaned up and the old ones likely won't work with the new codebase at all.
+These have not been cleaned up and it is possible that the older notebooks will not work with the code from `smooth` which has changed since the notebook's creation.
+- `configs`: configuration YAML files used to run experiments
-- `logs`: not in the repo due to its size; contains all data collected during the experiments
+- `logs`: not included in the repository due to its size; contains all data which was collected during the experiments

 ## Running experiments